ERIKA KULNYS Profile Article on Filly.ca

 You seem to be poeming like mad, I’m wondering what you’ve been working on lately?

-I have not had the opportunity to write a great deal recently as I have been occupied by changing diapers, meeting the love of my life, making friends with the Caribbean nannies, playing shows with my band, and having gourmet midnight sushi parties.
-However, I have been returning to old poems and revising them.
-Below are three newly revised poems.
+I have not had the opportunity to write a great deal recently as I have been occupied by changing diapers, meeting the love of my life, and playing shows with my band.

 What are some of the struggles you’ve endured being a female songwriter?
 I know in the past my band Oh, Beautiful!
 Majestic!
 Eagle!
 We’ve been given guff from our male counterparts for being an all girl ensemble.
 What’s your take on sexism in music?